 Inspiring ideas to expand your mind on the way to work.

-READ MORE: Hack your commute – learn a language in 20 minutes
+READ MORE: Hack your commute: ‘Read’ a book in 15 minutes

 And this doesn’t only apply to train travel.
 If you drive to work and feel stressed by it, it’s not traffic that causes it per se, since you’re effectively just spending time alone that could be enjoyed listening to the radio.

 But building anxiety results when traffic threatens to make you late.
 Leaving five or 10 minutes earlier might require you to simplify your morning routine (or go to bed earlier), but if it removes the possibility of being late it’s likely to cause less stress day to day.

 Similarly, it might be a good idea to avoid checking your phone or email on your commute, since you’re likely to cause anxiety about potential problems you can’t resolve until you reach your desk.